 MormonPlaces is an outgrowth of our research in producing Mapping Mormonism: an Atlas of Latter-day Saint History, in which we collected information on thousands of places from various regions, eras, and topics.
-However, these initial datasets only portrayed in a general way in the maps in the atlas, and we found the available information about them to be incomplete.
+However, these initial datasets were only portrayed in a general way in the maps in the atlas, and we found the available information about them to be incomplete.

 Thus, this project aims to build on our initial research by creating a website with the following goals:

-general public) can easily access detailed information about places.
+- Researchers (including historians, family historians, and the general public) can easily access detailed information about places.

 - Other web services (such as family history sites) can access and connect to relevant places.
 For example, to state that person X (in FamilySearch) was the bishop of ward Y (in MormonPlaces).